Frequently Asked Questions About Closed-End Funds and Their Use of Leverage

 Closed-end fund leverage can be classified as either structural leverage or portfolio leverage.
-Structural leverage, the most common type, affects the closed-end fund’s capital structure by increasing the fund’s portfolio assets.
-Types of closed-end fund structural leverage include borrowing and issuing debt and preferred stock.
-The issuance of preferred stock accounts for the majority of closed-end fund structural leverage.
+Structural leverage, the most common type of leverage used by closed-end funds, affects the closed-end fund’s capital structure by increasing the fund’s portfolio assets.
+Types of closed-end fund structural leverage include borrowing and issuing debt and preferred shares.
+The issuance of preferred shares accounts for the majority of closed-end fund structural leverage.
 Portfolio leverage is leverage that results from certain portfolio investments.
 Types of closed-end fund portfolio leverage include certain types of derivatives, reverse repurchase agreements, and tender option bonds.

 What are the regulatory limits on a fund’s use of leverage?